Mahyeldi Ansharullah

-Mahyeldi Ansharullah (born 25 December 1966) is an Indonesian politician from the Prosperous Justice Party who is the current governor of West Sumatra.
-He was made mayor of Padang in 2014, following a five-year tenure as deputy and victory in the elections of 2013 and 2018.
+Mahyeldi Ansharullah (born 25 December 1966) is an Indonesian politician from the Prosperous Justice Party (PKS) who is currently serving his second term as the governor of West Sumatra.
+He previously served as the mayor of Padang for two terms following victories in the 2013 and 2018 elections, and as deputy mayor from 2009 to 2014.
+He first became an elected official in 2004 when he was elected to the provincial council as deputy speaker, serving until 2009.

-Active in Islamic dawah since his years in Andalas University, he became a member of the Islamist Prosperous Justice Party and first became an elected official in 2004 when he was elected to the province council.
-His programs as mayor of Padang has included the improvement of the city's infrastructure and hygiene, in addition to education with an added emphasis on studies of the Quran.
+Active in Islamic daʿwah since his university years in Andalas University, he became a key figure of the Islamist Prosperous Justice Party in West Sumatra.
+His programs as mayor of Padang and governor have included infrastructural reorganization, public hygiene campaigns, and educational enhancement emphasizing studies of the Quran.